 The same rule applies when washing this type of window film.
 Stick with lint-free cloths, mild soap, and water.
 Other cleaning detergents like bleach or Windex could cause the tint to peel off the window.

 Though decorative tints are durable and don’t scratch easily, using rough sponges or harsh cleaning agents isn’t worth the risk.

 Cleaning Solar Tinting

 Solar tinting blocks UV rays and heat from making their way inside your home or office, but they aren’t as durable as decorative films.
 Solar tinting is made from polyester material, and they don’t change the look of your windows that much.

 These films are also thinner and more transparent than other tints, so you can see the dirt and dust that gather on the surface.
 In other words, you might have to clean this type of tinting more than other kinds.

 Ammonia-based cleaners can discolor or ruin the film’s adhesion.
-Many solar window tints have a scratch-resistant coating to protect it from damages.
+Many solar window tints have a scratch-resistant coating to protect them from damage.
 Because of this, some people say you can use normal window cleaners on solar films.
 But water and soap do the job just as well without the risk of damage.

 Cleaning Security Film